jackbergus/jackbergus.github.io/projects.md

    * (U) [Proxy miniHTTP/miniHTML with prefetching](https://dl.dropboxusercontent.com/u/3529117/last.zip): an implementation of a multithreaded sytstem for caching purposes with time-validity checking.

-# Code Snippets
+## Code Snippets

-I wrote a lot of very short projects.
+As a student, I wrote a lot of very short projects.
 Those are:

    * Running an R-script [as a daemon](https://gist.github.com/jackbergus/800ca4f4a17af69dc840)
    * [loaderPlugin](https://github.com/jackbergus/loaderPlugin): a single-header library used in SocialSim for defining a PlugIn repository